-Come to think of it; this was the only vegan food at Disney that I’ve had so far that I didn’t like.
-I think that says a lot about the vegan recipes the chefs are putting together.
+Come to think of it, this was the only vegan food at Disney that I’ve had so far that I didn’t like.
+That says a lot about the vegan recipes the chefs are putting together.

 Lastly, I have a familiar favorite that’s vegetarian but could easily be made vegan.
-The bread service at Disney’s Sanaa (review) located at the Kidani Village portion of Animal Kingdom Lodge.
+The bread service at Disney’s Sanaa is phenomenal.
+Sanaa is located at the Kidani Village portion of Animal Kingdom Lodge.

 If you haven’t had the opportunity to dine at Sanaa, it’s a must-do!
 Lunch or an early evening meal is perfect because most of the tables face the savanna with views of the animals.